Nsohko/WhisperSG/README.md

 </em></p>
 </br>

-The first two rows correspond to the GPU and CPU of the DSTA development notebook respectively, while the next two rows correspond to the GPU and CPU of another pc with weaker specs.

 As seen, when running on a GPU, the model performs extremely well.
 For both transcription alone, and transcription + alignment + diarization, the inference is relatively fast on both GPUs.

 However, when tested on CPUs instead, the model performs much poorer, requiring much longer time than the GPUs.
 For transcription alone, the time taken is still somewhat reasonable, however for transcription + alignment + diarization, the process takes extremely long, especially on the older CPU.